streamlit/demo-self-driving/README.md

 streamlit run https://raw.githubusercontent.com/streamlit/demo-self-driving/master/app.py
 ```

-❗️**NOTE: This demo requires version 0.46 of Streamlit which has not been released yet!**
+❗️**NOTE: This demo requires version 0.46 of Streamlit which has not yet been released!**

 ### Questions?
 Comments?